 Note: About one-third of U.S. medical schools require one or two semesters of math (several specifying calculus), and approximately two-thirds require one or two English courses.
 Accordingly, students should review their undergraduate mathematics and English courses in light of specific medical school admission criteria.
 Students who require additional courses should take them prior to or following the program.

-The normal academic schedule begins in early June with two semesters of general chemistry with labs.
+The PBPM Program begins in early June as students take two semesters of general chemistry with labs in Summer Sessions II & III.
 In the fall, students move on to biology, organic chemistry, and physics with labs.
 Students complete their biology, organic chemistry, physics, and biochemistry requirements in the spring semester.
+In addition to these science courses, students attend Dr. Powers’ U.S. Healthcare course on a weekly basis.

-Students prepare for the MCATs during the spring and are encouraged to take the MCAT in May or June.
+Students prepare for the MCAT during the spring and are encouraged to take the MCAT in mid to late May.
 In early June, they submit AMCAS applications for the next year’s medical school entering class.

 During the ensuing glide year, Post-Bac Pre-Med staff and faculty will continue to be available to offer guidance and support.